judsonlmoore/judsonlmoore.com/_posts/travel/destinations/denmark/2017-10-19-bike-tour-copenhagen.markdown

 This is Julia, our awesome tour guide.

-{% cloudinary /assets/images/2017/10/trivago-on-tour-2017-copenhagen-bike-ride-royal-library-min.jpg alt="Julia, our Copenhagen bike tour guide" %}
+{% cloudinary post-image /assets/images/2017/10/trivago-on-tour-2017-copenhagen-bike-ride-royal-library-min.jpg alt="Julia, our Copenhagen bike tour guide" %}

 ## Copenhagen from the Langebro Bridge

 If you look at the map I provided at the beginning of this post, then you will see that this bride crossing is located that the southern-most point of our Copenhagen bike tour.
 This also means we have reached our halfway point in the tour.
 We took a short break and snapped some photos of the town behind us.
 The Copenhagen skyline, such as it is, is not dominated by towering buildings but rather with more historic buildings which maintain Copenhagen's feeling of European authenticity.

-{% cloudinary /assets/images/2017/10/trivago-on-tour-2017-copenhagen-bike-ride-skyline-min.jpg alt="The Copenhagen skyline behind me" %}
+{% cloudinary post-image /assets/images/2017/10/trivago-on-tour-2017-copenhagen-bike-ride-skyline-min.jpg alt="The Copenhagen skyline behind me" %}

 ## Tivoli Gardens